 Partner with Established Charity Volunteer Organizations

 Make your life much easier by working with an organization that already has a volunteer program in place and can easily work with you and your participants.
 The easiest way to connect with these programs is by asking the destination’s visitors bureau, meeting venue, or local vendors for referrals in your event city.
-If they aren’t able to help you, try Giving Good, Feeding America or Clean the World which are nationwide resources.
+If they can’t help you, try these nationwide resources:

 Provide Donations Instead

-If the timing of your event doesn’t allow for participants to volunteer for a hands-on project, consider donating.
+If the event’s timing doesn’t allow participants to volunteer for a hands-on project, consider donating.
 While this can always be cold, hard cash, it may be a more significant experience to have participants bring cans of food, school supplies, blankets, children’s books, or professional clothing.
-This type of donation will definitely need to be tailored to the distance attendees will travel to the event and what fits into a suitcase if air travel is involved.
+This type of donation must be tailored to the distance attendees will travel to the event and what fits into a suitcase if air travel is involved.

 Don’t Forget Your Sponsors

 Event sponsors love looking good, so give them an opportunity to be involved in a CSR project.
-Companies can either sponsor the entire volunteer event or a part of it such as transportation, food and beverage or necessary supplies.
+Companies can either sponsor the entire volunteer event or a part of it, such as transportation, food and beverage, or necessary supplies.
 One popular activity is to have a sponsor for the “Green Angel” Program.
-Green Angels are onsite volunteers who help attendees learn more about the waste stream by recycling, reusing or composting during the event.
-The amount of waste diverted from the landfill is measure and reported during and after the event.
+Green Angels are onsite volunteers who help attendees learn more about the waste stream by recycling, reusing, or composting during the event.
+The amount of waste diverted from the landfill is measured and reported during and after the event.
 Green Angels can also give out stickers for name badges when they catch someone doing a green act.
-Pre-promotion, onsite acknowledgement and post-event media will be important to them and should fit into your social media plan as well.
+Pre-promotion, onsite acknowledgment, and post-event media will be vital to them and should also fit into your social media plan.
 Their support will help you leave a legacy behind.

 Leaving a community better than you found it is a powerful way to do business.
 The business of meetings is no exception.
 Event attendees enjoy the opportunity to give back to the community when you make it easy for them to participate.
 CSR projects are a winning initiative for everyone involved.
-As an example the MeetGreen team participated in a project with Meals on Wheels.
+For example, the MeetGreen team participated in a project with Meals on Wheels.

 The vision of Meals on Wheels is to ensure no senior will go hungry or experience social isolation.
 Our team is passionate about helping our local communities and we were excited to volunteer to help the seniors in the Portland area.

-The team arrived early ready to go and each of us was assigned a responsibility to help out the Meals on Wheels team.
-This included greeting the seniors who came in for a meal, helping with prepping & serving the meals, and delivering meals to home bound seniors who were unable to come in person.
+The team arrived early, ready to go, and each of us was assigned a responsibility to help out the Meals on Wheels team.
+Our help included:

 Helping out our community was impactful to the whole team.
 Here are some thoughts from the team about their experience: